maxneuvians/nio_google_geocoder/README.md

 # NioGoogleGeocoder

 NioGoogleGeocoder is a collection of Elixir convenience functions to geocode a single, or list of, addresses.
-It also includes a function that automatically add a geo location to an `Ecto.Changeset`.
+It also includes a function that automatically adds a geo location to an `Ecto.Changeset`.

 ## Installation
 Add `nio_google_geocoder` to your list of dependencies in `mix.exs`: